 So, you want to carry a firearm for self defense?
 OK.
-Let’s say you did your research and took a firearm safety course.
-You purchased the firearm, ammunition, and holster appropriate for your purposes.
+You did your research and took a firearm safety course.
+You purchased the firearm, ammunition, and holster appropriate for your needs.
 You went to the range and practiced your shooting skills.
-Lets say you even went so far as to work on and practice some tactical shooting skills.
-Now you’re totally prepared to defend yourself, right?….Wellllllll…. probably not.
+You even went as far as to work on and practice some tactical shooting skills.
+Now you’re completely prepared to defend yourself, right?….Wellllllll…. not necessarily.

 When faced with the threat of deadly force, a firearm is an excellent self defense tool.
 Live fire training at the range is invaluable for building your shooting accuracy.
 However, too many people consider their firearm the “end all, be all” solution for any violent situation they encounter.
 The tendency is to practice shooting at distances of 15-25 feet.
 A firearm is a great equalizer when there is a lethal disparity of force.
 If your attacker affords you the necessary time and distance, drawing your firearm and engaging the threat accurately is indeed an effective solution.